 The College Student Budget Printable Sheet

 To make the college budget template work for you, you’ll need to know your various income sources, as well as any expenses that you’ll have.
+The typical college student budget will vary based on various factors, so keep that in mind!
 For example, you’ll want to figure out how much financial aid you’ll receive each semester, how much your tuition is, what your dining pass is going to cost, and so on.

 For the expenses, I created the following categories: